siamaksade/openshift-jenkins-demo/README.md

   ```
   ./provision.sh deploy --enable-quay --quay-username=quay_username --quay-password=quay_password
   ```
+In that case, the pipeline would create an image repository called `tasks-app` (default name but configurable) on your Quay.io account and use that instead of the integrated OpenShift registry, for pushing the built images and also pulling images for deployment.

 ## Manual Deploy on OpenShift
 Follow these [instructions](docs/local-cluster.md) in order to create a local OpenShift cluster.
 Otherwise using your current OpenShift cluster, create the following projects for CI/CD components, Dev and Stage environments: